STAND. COM. REP. NO. 1323

 Thirty-First State Legislature

 Your Committee on Public Safety, Intergovernmental, and Military Affairs, to which was referred S.C.R.
 No. 48 entitled:

 "SENATE CONCURRENT RESOLUTION REQUESTING THE UNITED STATES MARINE CORPS TO COMPLETE AN ENVIRONMENTAL IMPACT STATEMENT FOR THE SHORELINE STABILIZATION PROJECT AT THE PUULOA RANGE TRAINING FACILITY,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 986, H.D.
-1, S.D.
-1, and recommends that it pass Third Reading.
+As affirmed by the record of votes of the members of your Committee on Public Safety, Intergovernmental, and Military Affairs that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
+No. 48 and recommends its adoption.

 Respectfully submitted on behalf of the members of the Committee on Public Safety, Intergovernmental, and Military Affairs,